 Where a complainant repeatedly phones, visits the office, sends irrelevant documents or raises the same issues, we may decide to:

-- Only take telephone calls from the complainant at set times on set days, or put an arrangement in place for only one member of staff to deal with calls or correspondence from the complainant in the future
+- only take telephone calls from the complainant at set times on set days, or put an arrangement in place for only one member of staff to deal with calls or correspondence from the complainant in the future

-- Require the complainant to make an appointment to speak to a named member of staff, or to contact the office in writing only
+- require the complainant to make an appointment to speak to a named member of staff, or to contact the office in writing only

-- Return the documents to the complainant or, in extreme cases, advise the complainant that further irrelevant documents will be destroyed.
+- return the documents to the complainant or, in extreme cases, advise the complainant that further irrelevant documents will be destroyed.

-- Take other action that we consider appropriate.
+- take other action that we consider appropriate.
 We will, however, always tell the complainant what action we are taking and why.

 Where a complainant continues to correspond on a wide range of issues, and this action is considered excessive, the complainant is told that only a certain number of issues will be considered in a given period, and asked to focus their requests accordingly.

-A complainant’s action may be considered unreasonably persistent if all internal review mechanisms have been exhausted and the complainant continues to dispute the SPPA decision relating to their complaint.
+A complainant’s action may be considered unreasonably persistent if all internal review mechanisms have been exhausted and the complainant continues to dispute SPPA's decision relating to their complaint.
 The complainant is told that no future phone calls will be accepted or interviews granted concerning this complaint.
 Any future contact by the complainant on this issue must be in writing.
 Future correspondence is read and filed, but only acknowledged or responded to if the complainant provides significant new information relating to the complaint.

 Deciding to restrict complainant contact